 Angel is an active member of Team Brave.

-Angel has always enjoyed drawing and sketching.
-He has a designated art space at home stocked with a variety of supplies to support his creativity.
 Recently, however, Angel lost a bit of that creative spark, spending less time sketching and drawing.
 So when Angel’s family members Dyani and Laura learned that Shriners Children’s Boston was seeking patient artwork for the annual holiday card, they weren’t sure what Angel would think.
 While they didn’t want to push Angel, his family wanted him to be aware of this special opportunity to share his talent.
 That request for a simple drawing inspired Angel to immerse himself once again in his art.

 Angel knew he wanted to focus on a recognizable Boston image for the holiday card.
 He decided on the iconic bronze sculptures depicting a scene in the children’s classic book Make Way for Ducklings by Robert McCloskey.
 Visitors can find the beloved installation featuring Mrs. Mallard and her eight ducklings in the Boston Public Garden.